Graphegon/CoinBLAS/README.md

 Now that we have a way of determining the order of blockchain events and constructing directed graphs, we can define the entities that are used to build up Matrix graphs in memory.
-These "dimensions" are the various types of conceptual nodes that can be related to each other.
+These "dimensions" are the various types of conceptual vertices that can be related to each other.

 ![CoinBLAS Dimensions](./docs/Dimensions.png)